SkygearIO/skygear-doc/content/ios/record.md

 There are couples of things we have done here:

 1. First we created a `todo` _record_ and assigned some attributes to it.
+Your app automatically creates this Class when you first use it.
 2. We fetched the _container_ of our app, and took a reference to the private database of the current user.
+So when you save a _record_, you're saving the record to the private database of the current user.
+3. When you have successfully saved a _record_,
-3. We actually saved the `todo` record and registered a block to be executed after the action is done.
+4. We actually saved the `todo` record and registered a block to be executed after the action is done.

 We have mentioned _record_, _container_ and _database_.
 Let's look at them